crowbar-archive/crowbar-utils/vagrant_crowbar/readme.md

 You must be running all OSes at 64-bit.
 Host and all guests.
 Can't build Crowbar without it.

-Install a web proxy on your Host box, and make sure it's listening on 0.0.0.0:8123
+If you want, install a web proxy on your Host box, and make sure it's listening on 0.0.0.0:8123
   Ubuntu:
     apt-get install polipo
     edit /etc/polipo/config to listen on 0.0.0.0
+If you don't want a proxy - leave the values blank in personal.json, but do not remove them.

 Download and install the latest VirtualBox: https://www.virtualbox.org/wiki/Downloads
   Do not use stock Ubuntu packages.
 They're old.